laureleo/thesis/README.md

 * make sure you use the .thesis kernel when opening jupyter lab

 # For progress bars
 jupyter nbextension enable --py widgetsnbextension jupyter labextension install @jupyter-widgets/jupyterlab-manager

+# Dealing with GPU OOM
+Simplest workaround seems to be closing down the notebook, then restarting it.
+You can check the held GPU with nvidia-smi